-Ministerial guidelines issued to assist in calculation of the Benefit Ratio and determining the maximum amount of a levy appended to this policy as Appendix 1 are to read in conjunction with and provide guidance in the application of this policy.
+Ministerial guidelines issued to assist in calculation of the Benefit Ratio and determining the maximum amount of a levy.
+These are appended to this policy as Appendix 2 and are to be read in conjunction with and provide guidance in the application of this policy.